Speciesism: Arguments in favor

-Philosophical

-A common theme in defending speciesism is the argument that humans have the right to exploit other species to defend their own.
 Philosopher Carl Cohen stated in 1986: "Speciesism is not merely plausible; it is essential for right conduct, because those who will not make the morally relevant distinctions among species are almost certain, in consequence, to misapprehend their true obligations."
 Cohen writes that racism and sexism are wrong because there are no relevant differences between the sexes or races.
 Between people and animals, he states, there are significant differences; his view is that animals do not qualify for Kantian personhood, and as such have no rights.

 Nel Noddings, the American feminist, has criticized Singer's concept of speciesism for being simplistic, and for failing to take into account the context of species preference, as concepts of racism and sexism have taken into account the context of discrimination against humans.
 Peter Staudenmaier has stated that comparisons between speciesism and racism or sexism are trivializing:

 The central analogy to the civil rights movement and the women's movement is trivializing and ahistorical.
 Both of those social movements were initiated and driven by members of the dispossessed and excluded groups themselves, not by benevolent men or white people acting on their behalf.
 Both movements were built precisely around the idea of reclaiming and reasserting a shared humanity in the face of a society that had deprived it and denied it.
 No civil rights activist or feminist ever argued, "We're sentient beings too!"
 They argued, "We're fully human too!"
 Animal liberation doctrine, far from extending this humanist impulse, directly undermines it.

 A similar argument was made by Bernard Williams, who observed that a difference between speciesism versus racism and sexism is that racists and sexists deny any input from those of a different race or sex when it comes to questioning how they should be treated.
 Conversely, when it comes to how animals should be treated by humans, Williams observed that it is only possible for humans to discuss that question.
 Williams observed that being a human being is often used as an argument against discrimination on the grounds of race or sex, whereas racism and sexism are seldom deployed to counter discrimination.